jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 The `ShadeWatcher` authors highlight that not all neighbourhood entities are relevant.
 Therefore, they incorporated an attention mechanism @gat-2018.
 Hence, each neighbour has an attention coefficient $alpha$ assigned to show its importance in the neighbourhood.
-Note that a triplet $(h, r, t)$ must include in KG.

 $
 bold(z)_(cal(N)_h)^((l-1)) = sum_(t in cal(N)_h) alpha(h,r,t)bold(z)^((l-1))_t : (h,r,t) in cal(G)_K
 $ <eq-gnn-neighbourhood>

+#text(fill: red)[
     `ShadeWatcher` uses a customised function to calculate the attention coefficient #cite("shadewatcher-2022","gat-2018").
     The `ShadeWatcher` paper @shadewatcher-2022 does not detail the decision-making process, but we can still make some inferences about the design.
     Determining the energy value, denoted as $e(h,r,t)$, involves utilising the `TransR` embeddings.
     By using the dot product, a scalar is obtained that indicates similarity.
     Recall that two entities, $h$ and $t$, with a well-learned relation, will result in a similar direction in relation space ($bold(e)_t^r^top approx bold(e)_h^r + bold(e)_r$).
     Furthermore, the `TransR` embeddings encoding semantic and behaviour information #cite("shadewatcher-2022", "watson-2021").
     For entities that are not related, the scalar will be negative.
     The $tanh$ function is applied to increase the expressiveness @gat-2018.
     The `ShadeWatcher` authors applied a softmax over the neighbourhood to acquire a normalised coefficient.
+]

 $
 e(h,r,t) &= bold(e)_t^r^top * tanh(bold(e)_h^r + bold(e)_r)\